Money In Argentina For Tourists: Blue Dollar & MEP Rate

 In 2023, the Visa exchange rate in Argentina was at the MEP rate at the time of the transaction.
 Mastercard charged at the official exchange rate and credited the bank account with the difference a few days later.
 The MEP rate did not apply to Amex credit card payments.

 Banks are the worst place to get cash in Argentina.
-They will give you the most unfavorable exchange rate, which is the official rate.
+They will give you the official exchange US dollar to Argentina peso rate, which is the most unfavorable exchange rate.

-These are stores or offices which are the underground exchange houses.
+Cuevas (caves in English) are stores or offices which are underground exchange houses.
 This is where they will exchange your money at the blue dollar market rate.

 ATMs are widely available to withdraw cash in Argentina, though there are possible issues to keep in mind: